waltzio/waltz/README.md

 `site_configs`.

 To make a site work with Waltz, add a `json` file to the `site_configs` directory.
-Please name the file with the domain you are trying to add.
+Please name the file with a key that identifies the domain you are trying to add (google.com -> `google.json`, facebook.com -> `facebook.json`, news.ycombinator.com -> `hackernews.json`).

 Please also add a 150x150 `png` with the site logo in `static/img/site_images` using the same name as the config file.